cloudevents/spec/spec.md

 identity attributes to the "context attributes" which the event consumers can use to correlate this event with the other events.
-If such identity attributes happen to be part of the event "data", it is still suggested that the event producer add the identity attributes to the "context attributes" so that event consumers can easily access this information without needing to decode and examine the event data.
+If such identity attributes happen to be part of the event "data", it is still suggested that the event producer also adds the identity attributes to the "context attributes" so that event consumers can easily access this information without needing to decode and examine the event data.
 Such identity attributes might also be used to help intermediate gateways determine how to route the events.

 These attributes, while descriptive of the event, are designed such that they can be serialized independent of the event data.
 This allows for them to be